 - Model and use stories to identify the difference between teasing and bullying.

 By practicing and modelling these skills you will enable your child to make better sense of the social world of the teenager.
-If there is another teenager that your son/daughter would be comfortable in discussing and practising these skills, it will be a more authentic way for them to learn.
+If there is another teenager that your son/daughter would be comfortable in discussing and practicing these skills, it will be a more authentic way for them to learn.
 Sometimes teenagers just don’t want mum and dad to teach them these things but they still need help to learn as it will not necessarily be intuitive for them.